Muhammad Torres: Algeciras Conference

 He served as plenipotentiary representative of Sultan Abdelaziz at the Algeciras Conference of 1906, although Muhammad al-Muqri led the negotiations.
 They encountered a number of challenges at the conference, chief among which was the matter of language, as they could not understand what was being said.
 They had to rely on an Algerian translator who was present in the service of France: Abdelqader Ben Ghabrit.

 Release of the Qa'id of Casablanca

 Torres negotiated the release and return of Abu Bakr Ibn Abi Zaid as-Slawi, qa'id of Casablanca at the time of the French Bombardment of Casablanca August 1907. as-Slawi had been taken to Algeria by force in the aftermath of the bombardment and invasion of Casablanca.

-Torres passed away in 1908, and was replaced by Muhammad al-Guebbas.
+Torres died in 1908, and was replaced by Muhammad al-Guebbas.